-Particle fluxes measured with the eddy covariance method are underestimated due to the limited time response of the OPC and attenuation of turbulent fluctuations in the sampling line.
-The total time constant for both OPC and sampling line was estimated to 1.2 s by using transfer equations for damping of particle fluctuations in laminar flow (Lenschow and Raupach, 1991) and in a sensor (Horst et al., 1997).
 The aerosol fluxes in this study have been corrected for these fluctuation attenuations according to Horst at al. (1997).
-The median increase in flux due to this correction was 10% in the wet season.
-The 25 and 75 percentiles were 5 and 32%, respectively.
-The increase in flux in the dry season was also 10%, and the 25 and 75 percentiles were 6 and 41%.
+The median increase in flux due to this correction was 5% in the wet season.
+The 25 and 75 percentiles were 3 and 14%, respectively.
+The increase in flux in the dry season was also 5%, and the 25 and 75 percentiles were 3 and 22%.

-The aerosol fluxes and concentrations were also corrected for losses in the sampling line.
+In addition, aerosol fluxes and concentrations were corrected for losses in the sampling line.
 The sampling line was very close to vertical so losses due to settling were negligible.
-However, the inlet of the tubing was bent downwards to avoid rainwater to enter the sampling line.
-The sampling line was slightly bended also in two other points.
+However, the inlet of the tubing was bent downwards to prevent rainwater entering the sampling line.
+The sampling line was also slightly bent at two other points.
 For laminar flow, the inertial deposition of particles due to tube bends is given by the equation (Crane and Evans, 1977)